sukobuto/redis-scanrx/README.md

 ## client.hscanrx(key, [pattern])

-Create a new Rx stream for Redis HSCAN replies.
+Create a new Rx observable for Redis HSCAN replies.
 Calls the `hscan` command recursively on key `key`, and each field/value pair objects are supplied as stream elements, i.e.:

 ```js